 Purge works as a cycle that goes around every generation.
 A successful restore point is searched for the current generation.
 If no successful restore point is found, then the previous generation is checked.
 If a valid restore point in the generation being processed, then it is considered as the starting date of the retention period.

 Purge can be seen in the console under the Backup Storage tab.
 If the retention period is specified, the corresponding legend is displayed to the right of the bunch.

 If 30 days or less are left before the purge date, the number of days is displayed.
 If 10 or fewer days are left before the purge, the notification is red.

-Additionally, the backup tree displays generations were set to delete and were not deleted for some reason.
-Purge interrupted notification is displayed for such nodes
+Additionally, the backup tree displays generations that were set to delete and were not deleted for some reason.
+Purge interrupted notification is displayed for such generations

 An automatic purge cycle is started at the end of the backup plan execution as the backup data is uploaded.
 Algorithmically, purge consists of two stages:

-- Generations are marked to purge in accordance with the retention policy of the plan
+- Generations are marked to purge in accordance with the retention policy of the backup plan

 - Delete operations for all generations of the current plan are created.